• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 31 March - Conference Day One

-Innovation and technology as a pathways to providing competitive supply
+Pathways to providing competitive gas supply

 clock-three